 Young women experience the highest rates of sexual violence in Canada, as nearly half of all self-reported sexual assaults are against people aged 15 to 24 (Canadian Federation of Students-Ontario [CFS], 2015).
 It is estimated that approximately one in five women will experience some form of sexual violence while attending a post-secondary institution (CFS, 2015).
 However, some studies have reported an even higher prevalence, as a 2016 study of six French-language universities across Quebec found that a quarter of students at these schools reported experiencing some form of sexual victimization (Zarrinkoub, 2016).
 Approximately 60-70% of all on-campus sexual assaults occur in campus residences, and the majority of perpetrators (75%) are known by their victims (Ending Violence Association of BC [EVABC], 2016).
-The first 8 weeks of the school year are particularly dangerous, as roughly two thirds of incidents of sexual violence on postsecondary campuses happen during this time (SSMU, 2017).
+The first 8 weeks of the school year are particularly dangerous, as roughly two thirds of incidents of sexual violence on post-secondary campuses happen during this time (Salvino et al., 2017).

 Some groups of women are at an increased risk of experiencing sexual violence because of the intersecting systems of marginalization and oppression that are associated with their identities.
-Intersectionality, a concept first introduced by Kimberlé Crenshaw, explains how different systems of power and oppression, including racism, ableism, classism, homophobia, and sizeism, work together to impact a person's lived experiences (SSMU, 2017).
-These systems create overlapping and interdependent systems of oppression that cannot be examined in isolation (SSMU, 2017).
+Intersectionality, a concept first introduced by Kimberlé Crenshaw, explains how different systems of power and oppression, including racism, ableism, classism, homophobia, and sizeism, work together to impact a person's lived experiences (Salvino et al., 2017).
+These systems create overlapping and interdependent systems of oppression that cannot be examined in isolation (Salvino et al., 2017).
 As a result, certain women are more likely to experience sexual violence.
 For example, Indigenous women and girls are three times more likely to experience sexual violence than non-Indigenous women (Stevens & Chau, 2016).
-At least 1 in 5 transgender, genderqueer, and gender nonconforming students have experienced sexual violence (SSMU, 2017).
-Women with disabilities are four times more likely to experience sexual violence for sexual than women without disabilities (EVABC, 2016).
+At least 1 in 5 transgender, genderqueer, and gender nonconforming students have experienced sexual violence (Salvino et al., 2017).
+Women with disabilities are four times more likely to experience sexual violence for example and gender without disabilities (EVABC, 2016).
 In reading this report, it is important to keep in mind how intersectionality is directly linked to the occurrence and impacts of sexual violence.